 For the purposes of accessibility, a well-structured document produced in an XML workflow can be the first step towards success.

-For many people with a visual impairment, a mainstream e-book solves many, if not all, of the challenges they experience.
-Reading devices allow them to choose font, size, text-to-speech, sometimes even background colour, and the physical nature of a reader or PC may be more suitable than a large book.
+For many people with a print impairment, a mainstream e-book solves many, if not all, of the challenges they experience.
+Reading devices, apps and software allow them to choose font, size, text-to-speech, sometimes even background colour, and the physical nature of a reading device or PC may be more suitable than a large book.
 There will, however, be circumstances when you are asked to supply additional materials and how you do this is largely dependent on the way that you work and the workflows you may have in place.

 |Settings tab:||Fully functional PDF|